 This aspect of the Project will focus on philosophy majors and minors and students in other programs who have an interest in philosophy.
 The emphasis here will be student/faculty collaborative research in living philosophy.
 This will take many forms, such as:

-· Students working on papers that involve the application of philosophical theory may present their work in Project sponsored colloquia, thus gaining valuable experience in public speaking.
+· Students working on papers that involve philosophical reflection and research may present their work in Project sponsored colloquia, thus gaining valuable experience in public speaking.
 Students may assist faculty who are researching issues in living philosophy, or coauthor papers and presentations with faculty members.

 · The Project plans to develop an undergraduate on-line journal of living philosophy in which students can, with the help of their professors, polish their own work for publication.

-· The Project will sponsor student events, such as debates, films, or student radio talk shows on topics involving philosophy in application.
+· The Project will sponsor student events, such as debates, discussion forums, films, and faculty/ student radio talk shows on topics involving philosophy.

 This aspect of the Project will focus on organizing and hosting professional academic conferences and guest presentations in living philosophy and acquiring outside grant funding for faculty and student research.

 · The Project plans to establish an annual conference on Philosophy, Culture and Social Policy.
-This conference will include an undergraduate panel so that students from Misericordia and other regional institutions can share their work alongside professional academics.
-Proceedings from this conference will be published in an online, peer reviewed journal.
+This conference will include undergraduate presentations so that students from Misericordia and other regional institutions can share their work alongside professional academics.
+Proceedings from this conference will be published in an on line, peer reviewed journal.

 · The Project will seek outside funding for faculty and students in the form of grants for travel to libraries and conferences, to meet with scholars at other institutions and to study abroad.

 Public Life and Discourse

 Philosophers have always felt a natural imperative to make philosophy a public activity as well as an academic one and so bring positive change to society.
 This aspect of the Project will focus on faculty and student activities involving the university community and the surrounding community in the following ways:

 · Facilitate philosophy student involvement in the work of non-profit organizations and the creation of social policy.